facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Preview Select](images/preview_select.png)

+### Forcing Previews

+ColorHelper has rules to determine when and where color previews are allowed.
+If you need to force previews, you can by running the command `Color Helper: Override View's Scanning` from the command palette.
+Overrides can be disabled in a similar manner.

 ### Color Gamut and Previews

 Colors that are out of the preview gamut space (the default being sRGB) will be gamut mapped.
+As browsers gamut map by clipping, ColorHelper also gamut maps by clipping by default, but you can use other methods via the `gamut_map` option.

 If on ST4, hovering over the color previews will show a tooltip mentioning that the color is out of gamut.
 This is to remind the user that the color they see has been "fit" to the preview color space.

 ![Preview Select](images/gamut_mapped.png)